simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 Average household size is 3.5

 From this data, the attacker generates many constraints, **(in encoded_stats.csp)** and then inputs them into a SAT solver.
-In this example, we use a free open-source program called Sugar which wraps PicoSAT for usability improvements.
+In this example, we use a free open-source SAT solver called PicoSAT written in C. Output is given from the Sugar program, which wraps PicoSAT for usability improvements.

 The results of the attack are:

 ##The SAT Solver: Scalability